 He retired from the game.
 He played some in the San Joaquin Valley League, outside of organized baseball, and at the time of the 1920 census, Harry and his wife Irene lived in Sacramento and he was listed as a laborer for an unnamed oil company.

-There were just two other times he was active in the game.
+There were just a few other times he was active in the game.
 In late 1926, he led a baseball tour of Japan and in 1927, when he was 42, he took the position of manager for the Logan Collegians in the Class C Utah-Idaho League.
 He pitched (9-6) and played some at first base and hit .294.
 The following year, he led the Stanford baseball team on a tour of Australia.

 Harry died of heart disease at his home on the Stanford campus in Palo Alto on July 6, 1970.